Electric circuit model of microwave optomechanics: Modeling of the classical electric analogue

 The total spectrum $S_{V_{\text{out}}}(\omega)$ is composed of identical combs around $\omega \approx \pm \omega_p$.
 What is measured by any classical apparatus (say, a spectrum analyzer) is the {\it power spectral density} [in Watt/(radian/second)]:

-with all power folded in the $\omega > 0$ range.
+with all power folded in the $\omega > 0$ range, since the classical noise spectral density is symmetric in frequency \citep{clerk2010introduction}.
 Similarly to the cavity itself, we define a temperature for the detection port as $R_{ex} S_{I_{\text{noise}}}=R_{ex} S_{\delta I_n}/4=k_B T_{ex}$, ensuring that the background noise in Eq. (\ref{eqn:PSD}) reduces to $2 k_B T_{ex}$, as it should.
 In the sum of Eq. (\ref{eqn:vout}), only the 'p', 'l' and 'h' terms have been kept: the measured spectrum is composed of 3 peaks (see Figs. \ref{fig:schematicFreq} and \ref{fig:sideband}), defined from Eqs. (\ref{eqn:ampInside}):

 applying again the properties of the Johnson-Nyquist current ($\delta_0$ is the Dirac function).
 The second terms in each expressions correspond to the cavity alone, being driven by the current noise.
 Eq. (\ref{eqn:pumppeak}) is due to the pump tone signal; Eqs. (\ref{eqn:lpeak},\ref{eqn:hpeak}) include the two sidebands, proportional to the mechanical motion spectrum and $\left|\mu_p \right|^2 = \frac{\left| I_p \right|^2}{4 (\omega_c C_t)^2} \left| \chi_p \right|^2$.
 The last terms in Eqs. (\ref{eqn:lpeak},\ref{eqn:hpeak}) correspond to cross-correlations between the cavity noise current and the motion. \\